Having the right equipment while growing cannabis will remove much of the stress and help you achieve better yields.

 However, you can also use it to secure any fixtures inside your grow tent, or to hang drying buds from after harvesting.

 15. Duct Tape

 Make sure the gloves you buy are latex free, food safe and powder-less, to prevent contaminating your freshly grown buds.

 17. Protective Eyewear

-A good pair of grow glasses also make it much easier to view your plants under your lights, preventing eye strain.
+A good pair of grow glasses also make it much easier to inspect your plants under your lights, which helps to prevent eye strain.

-Alternatives – Many growers simply use a pair of decent quality sunglasses that also offer UV protection.
+Alternatives – Many growers simply use a pair of decent quality sunglasses which also offer UV protection.